idling-mind/html2dash/README.md

 - Cannot copy paste html code from examples on the web.
 - Python's 4 space indentation makes the layout code shift a lot to the right and look ugly.
+- Cannot use tools like emmet to generate html code.

 html2dash solves these problems by allowing you to write your dash layout in html/xml form.
 It converts the html/xml code to equivalent dash layout code.